built-on-openfin/workspace-starter/how-to/workspace-platform-starter/docs/how-to-use-notifications.md

 #### 1 Platform and multiple sources of notifications

 If you have more than one team or division under your platform then they may want to control their own logic for notifications.
 The pattern shown above could be applied by multiple teams.
-Each team could own their own notification service module and follow the rules above.
+Each team could own their own notification service module and follow the rules above (although if they are using ChannelAPIs or Intents they may want to make those unique).
 The notification client returned by the helper will isolate the notifications so each module would only get events related to notifications they published (unless you wish to link them).

 ## Configuring the Notifications Provider